BEAU SULSER, RIGHT HANDED PITCHER

 A little surprisingly, the Pirates put Sulser in the Indianapolis rotation.
 Along with James Marvel, he served as an innings-eating mainstay, finishing fifth in the league in innings and tied for first in starts.
 He wasn’t very effective, with opponents batting 299/368/498 against him.
 He had no platoon split at all.
 Longballs were a problem, as Sulser allowed 21.

-UPDATE: Sulser pitched well early in 2022 and the Pirates called him up in late April.
+Sulser pitched well for Indianapolis in three early-season starts, and the Pirates called him up in late April.
 They needed a fresh arm due to their inability to manage with 14 pitchers.
-He threw 8.2 scoreless innings to start his career, he gave up no earned runs, although he did allow five walks and five earned runs.
+In 8.2 innings to start his career, he gave up no earned runs, although he did allow five walks and five earned runs.
 He followed that with one bad inning because Derek Shelton left him in too long in a game against the Dodgers.
 Shortly after that the Pirates designated Sulser for assignment to make room for Tyler Beede.
 The Orioles claimed him and he spent most of the rest of the season with their AAA affiliate, although he got into six games with the O’s in five separate callups.
 Sulser’s results in AAA with Baltimore weren’t so good, but a lot of it resulted from a .371 BABIP.
 The O’s designated Sulser for assignment after the season and the Pirates claimed him.

 |Signing Bonus: $5,000

 MLB FA Eligible: 2028

 |June 13, 2017: Drafted by the Pittsburgh Pirates in the 10th round, 298th overall pick; signed on June 20.

 April 24, 2022: Contract purchased by the Pittsburgh Pirates.